datastax/nodejs-driver/README.md

     else console.log("success");
   }
 );

+// Streaming query rows
+client.streamRows('SELECT event_time, temperature FROM temperature WHERE weatherstation_id=', ['abc'],
+  function(err, row) {
+    //the callback will be invoked per each row as soon as they are received if (err) console.log("Oh dear...");
+    else {
+      console.log('temperature value', row.get('temperature'));
+    }
+  }
+);

+// Streaming field
+client.streamField('SELECT key, photo FROM user_profiles WHERE key=', ['jbay], function(err, row, photoStream) {
+    //the callback will be invoked per each row as soon as they are received. if (err) console.log("Shame...");
+    else {
+      //The stream is a Readable Stream2 object stdout.pipe(photoStream);
+    }
+  }
+);
 ```

 ## API
 ### Client

-The `Client` maintains a pool of opened connections to the hosts to avoid several time-consuming steps that are involved with the set up of a CQL binary protocol connection (socket connection, startup message, authentication, ...).
+The `Client` maintains a pool of opened connections to the hosts to avoid several time-consuming steps that are involved with the setup of a CQL binary protocol connection (socket connection, startup message, authentication, ...).

 *The Client is the recommended driver class to interact with Cassandra nodes*.